-Recommended Preparation: Qualification for MATH 82 or qualification for a higherlevel mathematics course.
+Recommended Preparation: Qualification for MATH 82 or qualification for a higher-level mathematics course.

-ENT 150 introduces accounting concepts and principles, procedures and systems for the Entrepreneur.
-Application skills include recording, summarizing, reporting, analyzing and using accounting information for a small business.
-The development of a financial plan for a small business will incorporate the basic concepts of financial statement and financial planning.
+ENT 150 introduces accounting concepts and principles, along with procedures and systems for entrepreneurs.
+Application skills include recording, summarizing, reporting, analyzing, and using accounting information for small businesses.
+The development of a financial plan for a small business incorporates the basic concepts of financial statements and financial planning.